Dangoz/RomaN-doc/pages/index.md

             - users can withdraw any time their sold or recharge their balance.
         - the site is ads free, we monetise by taking a percentage of the transfer to pay for the infra (hosting, ...) and the RomaN Team.
     3. trust transparency
-        - all transactions are saved on the blockchain ledgers.
+        - all transactions are saved on the blockchain ledgers and public.
         - proof of humanity to mint a RomanToken - not implemented yet
         - verified users get bonus -  not implemented yet
         - Behaviour: transfer amount = amount*(behaviour/100) - charges